Chair: Kristina Milnor

 Associate Professors: Marcus Folch, Joseph Howley, Elizabeth Irwin

-Assistant Professors: Alan Ross
+Assistant Professor: Alan Ross

-Senior Lecturers: Elizabeth Scharffenberg
+Senior Lecturer: Elizabeth Scharffenberg

 Requirements for the Majors in Classics and Ancient Studies